crypticUXdesigner/audio-visualizer/README.md

 3. Select an audio track from the bottom-left controls
 4. The shader will automatically initialize and run fullscreen
 5. Use color preset buttons to change the color scheme
-6. Adjust shader parameters using the parameter panel

 ## Customization